I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 - J.M.
 Barrie ordered Brussels sprouts for lunch every day while rehearsing his play Peter Pan.
 However, he never ate them.
 His friend William Nicholson asked about this rather strange behaviour.
 Barrie told him, “I cannot resist ordering them.
 The words are so lovely to say.”

 - A Swedish man, Linus Urbanec, ate 31 Brussels sprouts in a minute in November 2008.
-Emma Dalton of the United Kingdom devoured 325 Bsprouts in 36 minutes in December 2016.
+Emma Dalton of the United Kingdom devoured 325 sprouts in 36 minutes in December 2016.
 These are both world records.

 - In May 2014, Stuart Kettell pushed a Brussels sprout up Mount Snowdon in Wales using his nose.
 The stunt was to raise money for a cancer charity and took four days to complete the 3,560-foot (1,085-metre) “climb” to the summit.

 - “What Are Brussels Sprouts Good For?”
 Food Facts, undated.